m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 This was a post about game engines, game objects and ways to compose them.
-After some quick philosophy we started by representing objects directly with programming language constructs, which is nice, simple and statically typed (language permitting) but creates an inefficient memory layout and some slightly annoying boilerplate code.
+After some quick philosophy we started by representing objects directly with programming language constructs, which is nice, simple and statically typed (language permitting) but creates an inefficient memory layout and some moderately annoying boilerplate code.
 We then looked at Entity-Component-System, a database-like approach that arranges memory nicely and allows things to change their type at runtime, and my two attempts at implementing it.
 Finally, we looked at a novel graph-based approach that creates some interesting new patterns